rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

 We ended up having lots of fun this night which lead to me having a very hard time getting up at 8:00 to retrieve my Ferris.
-But it amazed me how when meeting other hackers during my trip I feel connected to them instantly like we were knowing each others for years.
+But it amazed me how when meeting other hackers during my trip I feel connected to them instantly as if we knew each others for years.

 Since the weather was just too nice, I spent the next day visiting the `Bijela Tabija castle`_ where one has a nice view over the city.
 During my way up I